bldl/emplace-spidermonkey/README.md

    <summary><h2>Testing (test262)</h2></summary>

    ### Writing tests for test262
-   When it comes to testing implementations, there are som guidelines to follow.
+   When it comes to testing implementations, there are some guidelines to follow.
    The official guidelines state that an acceptable test in Test262 is the following:
    ```
    Any test that exercises observable grammar or semantics, originating with citable,